 How do I change my display email?

-To update the email listed on your profile, go to the top gray navigation bar and select: My Commons » Edit My Profile (Edit My Profile Screenshot).
-To change your display email, re-write your preferred email in the ‘Email Address’ field, then scroll down and select "Save Changes." (*Please note- this will not update the email where you receive notifications from the Commons.
-See the FAQ below for instructions on updating your email notification address.)
+To update the email listed on your profile, go to the top black navigation bar, hover over your avatar in the top right corner and select: My Profile» Edit.
+To change your display email, re-write your preferred email in the ‘Email Address’ field, then scroll down and select "Save Changes."
+Please note: this will not update the email where you receive notifications from the Commons.
+See the FAQ below for instructions on updating your email notification address.

 What are mentions and how are they used?